MichaelCade/90DaysOfDevOps/Days/day58.md

 ### Providers

-At the top of our `.tf` generally called main.tf at least until we make things more complex.
+At the top of our `.tf` file structure, generally called `main.tf` at least until we make things more complex.
 Here we will define the providers that we have mentioned before.
-Our source of the aws provider as you can see is `hashicorp/aws` this means this provider is maintained or has been published by hashicorp themselves.
+Our source of the aws provider as you can see is `hashicorp/aws` this means the provider is maintained or has been published by hashicorp themselves.
+By default you will reference providers that are available from the [Terraform Registry](https://registry.terraform.io/), you also have the ability to write your own providers, and use these locally, or self-publish to the Terraform Registry.

 ```
 terraform {